Welcome to Appalachian! We look forward to working with you during your graduate program.

 Delaying Registration or Changing Your Term of Admission: If you need to postpone your enrollment, please let both the Graduate School and your program know as soon as possible.
 If you do not register or request a deferral through the Graduate School during the first 10 days of classes, your admission will be canceled, requiring that you start the application process again if you decide to attend in the future.

-Orientation: On-campus students are strongly encouraged to attend a graduate school orientation session, held in the Plemmons Student Union.
+Orientation: On-campus students are strongly encouraged to attend a graduate school orientation session, typically held in the Plemmons Student Union.
 Orientation sessions are held each August and January.
-Off-campus and distance education students are also welcome to those on-campus sessions.
-However, the Distance Education staff organizes site-based or online orientation specific for each cohort.
-More information can be found on the Distance Education website.
+Distance education and online students are also welcome to attend.
+However, the Distance Education staff organizes site-based or online orientations specific for each cohort.
+More information can be found on the App State Online website.

-Financial Aid: If you intend to enroll in 5 or more hours you may be eligible to receive federal aid (unsubsidized loans) to assist with funding your education.
+Financial Aid: If you intend to enroll in 5 or more hours you may be eligible to receive federal aid (in the form of unsubsidized loans) to assist with funding your education.
 You must submit the FAFSA and accept your offer of admission to be considered.
 Please see The Office of Financial Aid for more information.